23Nadiya/rsschool-cv/cv.md

 French: Beginner

 SUMMARY
+Medical doctor intrested in evidence-based pediatrics.
+Having a good ability for growth but there is no way to fully implement my knowledge and experience without leaving the country.
+A strong beliver than our success is in our hands!
+Trying to make every effort to improve the wealth.
+My goal is to become a full-stack JavaScript developer and to get the growth opportunities.
+Front End attracted me by the possibility to see the result of the work.
+I really like the process of acquiring deep specialist knowledge and getting the satisfactory to see the great result of your work.
+I'm good as a team member, responsible and well organized.

 EXPERIENCE
 2015 - Present: HI "9 children's polyclinic".
 Pediatrician.
 April 2019: after successfully passing the exam for the first category at the request of the health committee sent to leadership courses.